Admission requirements for the Liberal Studies (LS) program are as follows:

 Area of Concentration

-Students are required to complete a minimum of three classes (9 hours) of upper-division courses (3000/4000 level) that are associated with an area of academic investigation or a knowledge base that is related in theoretical content to support the Senior Capstone.
+Students are required to complete a minimum of three classes (9 hours) that are associated with an area of academic investigation or a knowledge base that is related in theoretical content to support the Senior Capstone.

-The senior capstone (AL 4950) is the final requirement of the ALS program.
-It is a 4 credit hour project undertaken with a faculty member as the capstone advisor.
-Students should seek the advice of an academic advisor and must turn in the appropriate paperwork before enrolling in this final requirement.
-Students are expected to integrate their respective thesis themes with their Concentration courses.
+AL 4950, Senior Capstone, is the ﬁnal requirement of the LS program.
+It is a 4 credit hour project undertaken with a faculty member who serves as the capstone advisor.
+Students should seek the advice of an academic advisor and must turn in the appropriate paperwork before enrolling in this ﬁnal requirement.
+Students are expected to integrate their respective thesis themes with their concentration courses.

 |One Math course or CLEP Test||3|